You need to invest in the stock market.

 I’m not saying you “really should” or you should “give it a try”, I really mean that you need to do it.
 Because you’re not going to earn enough of a return on your savings accounts at current interest rates, the stock market is your only choice to build liquid, long-term wealth.
 If you ever want to retire or enjoy any kind of long-term financial security, you need to invest.

-Nevertheless, most young people aren’t investing in the stock market.
+Most young people aren’t investing.
 They feel intimidated by the complexity of the financial markets and worry they don’t have enough money to get started.

 Mutual funds get a bad rap because of their high fees, but depending on what funds you choose, they can be a great way to get started in the stock market for a new investor.